MyersResearchGroup/BuildCompiler/README.md

 ## Environment Setup

-If you are interested in contributing to **BuildPlanner**, please set up your local development environment with the same tools used in CI and linting.
+If you are interested in contributing to **BuildCompiler**, please set up your local development environment with the same tools used in CI and linting.

 ### 1. Install [uv](https://docs.astral.sh/uv/)